 A Garmin Vent Mount is a good one that was introduced by Garmin a few years ago primarily for their Nuvi line.
 It’s made by Garmin specifically for their GPS line so it will fit that cradle socket perfectly.
 The mount has a clamp on the back of it so this means these mounts will fit horizontal and vertical vents and again don’t worry about it not saying it’s for a Garmin DriveSmart, it will fit fine.
 While it costs a bit more than the competitors, it’s worth the extra for a well made mount that you can easily install and remove.
 Like all mounts made for their Nuvi and Drive lines, these have a 17mm ball to fit the cradle socket.
 I using a vent mount, ensure that your vent will hold up to the weight of a GPS hanging from it.
 Most can without an issue, but there are a few that can pull the vent slats off, especially plastic slats on some less expensive car models.

 Motorcycle mounting is a bit of a challenge.
 I always like to recommend a mount that grips the GPS tightly from the sides but there isn’t a custom cradle for this line of GPS that will do that.
-Fortunately there are some good quality universal holders that will fit and the Arkon RoadVise Motorcycle Mount is a good choice.
+Fortunately there are some good quality universal holders that will fit and the Arkon RoadVise Handlebar Strap Mount is a good choice.
 This isn’t one of those cradles made to operate with one hand.
 You will need two hands to open and close due to the fact that the grip is purposely made to form a firm grip around your device.
 The sides of the grips are padded to prevent marring and opens to 4 inches.
-The included handlebar mount is constructed of plastic and fits bars up to a 1.25 inch diameter and includes rubber strips to prevent marring of chrome surfaces.
+The included handlebar mount is constructed of plastic and fits bars up to almost 2 inches diameter.
 The ball and socket design allows full swivel for your device to be used in landscape or portrait mode.
-The mount uses two bolts to secure to your handlebar.
-A screwdriver is needed for installation.
-Once it’s on your handlebar, it’s generally not removed but the cradle can easily be removed from the mount if necessary.
+The mount is easy to install and remove.
 This mount will fit the 50LMT and 60LMT, not the 70LMT.
 We always like to recommend adding a tether to any motorcycle mount, you can read about them here.